 It detects emotions such as user satisfaction, frustration, or enthusiasm, providing insights to help you optimize the user experience.

 Example of implementing customer sentiment analysis: trigger an NPS survey each time a customer interacts with support.
-Collect data on how they felt about the interaction to identify improvement areas.
+Collect customer data on how they felt about the interaction to identify improvement areas.

 Customer journey analytics